Keyboard shortcuts

 • Wallet-scoped.
 Each operation is tagged with the wallet that created it.
 The tracking methods, routed per-wallet via /wallet/<name>, only ever see their own wallet's operations, even when an opid from another wallet is named explicitly (it is silently omitted). zcashd's queue is node-wide; zcashd only has one wallet.

-• Poll vs reap. z_getoperationstatus is non-destructive: call it as often as you like. z_getoperationresult is destructive and one-shot: it returns each finished operation's status once and removes it; a second call for the same opid returns nothing.
+• Poll, wait, or reap. z_getoperationstatus is non-destructive: call it as often as you like. z_waitforoperation is also non-destructive, and blocks instead of returning immediately, which is usually what you want for a single send. z_getoperationresult is destructive and one-shot: it returns each finished operation's status once and removes it; a second call for the same opid returns nothing.
 This matches zcashd exactly.
+Waiting never reaps, so a wait followed by a z_getoperationresult still gets the result.

 • Bounded.
 Two caps protect the daemon from an authenticated flood of z_sendmany: